secondlevel/Social-distance-detector/README.md

 ### Testing Content

 In the project, It's using the opencv function to test my project result.
-Testing content are as following.
+Testing content or performance are as following.

 - #### Convert BGR to GRAY in different numbers of image.
 - First column->using method